josealobato/travel-sample-app/README.md

 ```

 The only object omitted in this diagram is the ViewModel created in the Presenter and Observed by the View.

+## What is missing

+* I can not consider this application to be production-ready because there are many things missing.
+* Error management.
+The service data throws, and the VIP should handle those errors and inform the user about the state.
+* No connection state.
+The app does not inform the user about no connectivity.
+* UT is missing.
+All the functional logic should be tested.
+In this case, the View Model Builder and the Intercator should be covered.
+* Not Decode Protection.
+There is no decoding protection on the remote storage.
+Changes on the server can break the app.

+## Administrative information

+I did invest a total of n hours on this test.